B2. Operations

 • draw a card from the bag;

-• represent, with the help of tokens, the number in an array;
+• represent, with the help of counters, the number in an array;

-• place pencils, straws, or pieces of string on the array to represent equal groups of tokens;
+• place pencils, straws, or pieces of string on the array to represent equal groups of counters;

 • represent other possible groupings.